Lady Anne Egerton1

 10th Duke of Richmond and Gordon 2

-Charles Henry Gordon Lennox, 10th Duke of Richmond was educated at Eton College, Eton, Berkshire, England.1 He was educated at William Temple College, Rugby, Warwickshire, England.1 He gained the rank of 2nd Lieutenant in 1949 in the service of the King's Royal Rifle Corps.1 He was invested as a Fellow, Institute of Chartered Accountants (F.C.A.) in 1956.1 He adopted Maria March.1 He adopted Naomi March.1 He held the office of Deputy Lieutenant (D.L.) of West Sussex between 1975 and 1990.1 He held the office of Chancellor of Sussex University in 1985.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Sussex University, Brighton, Sussex, England, in 1986.1 He held the office of Hereditary Constable of Inverness Castle in 1989.1 He succeeded to the title of 10th Duke of Richmond [E., 1675] in 1989.1 He succeeded to the title of 10th Earl of Darnley [S., 1675] in 1989.1 He succeeded to the title of 10th Duc d'Aubigny, [France, 1684] in 1989.3 He succeeded to the title of 10th Baron of Settrington, co.
-York [E., 1675] in 1989.1 He succeeded to the title of 10th Lord of Torboultoun [S., 1675] in 1989.1 He succeeded to the title of 10th Earl of March [E., 1675] in 1989.1 He succeeded to the title of 10th Duke of Lennox [S., 1675] in 1989.1 He succeeded to the title of 5th Duke of Gordon [U.K., 1876] in 1989.3 He succeeded to the title of 5th Earl of Kinrara, co.
-Inverness [U.K., 1876] in 1989.3 He held the office of Lord-Lieutenant of West Sussex between 1990 and 1994.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at William Temple College, Rugby, Warwickshire, EnglandG.1 He gained the rank of 2nd Lieutenant in 1949 in the King's Royal Rifle Corps.1 He was appointed Fellow, Institute of Chartered Accountants (F.C.A.) in 1956.1 He adopted Lady Maria Gordon-Lennox.1 He adopted Lady Naomi Gordon-Lennox.1 He held the office of Deputy Lieutenant (D.L.) of West Sussex between 1975 and 1990.1 He held the office of Chancellor of Sussex University in 1985.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by Sussex University, Brighton, Sussex, EnglandG, in 1986.1 He held the office of Hereditary Constable of Inverness Castle in 1989.1 He succeeded as the 10th Earl of March [E., 1675] in 1989.1 He succeeded as the 10th Duc d'Aubigny [France, 1684] in 1989.4 He succeeded as the 5th Duke of Gordon [U.K., 1876] in 1989.4 He succeeded as the 10th Lord of Torboulton [S., 1675] in 1989.1 He succeeded as the 10th Earl of Darnley [S., 1675] in 1989.1 He succeeded as the 10th Duke of Richmond [E., 1675] in 1989.1 He succeeded as the 10th Baron of Settrington, co.
+York [E., 1675] in 1989.1 He succeeded as the 5th Earl of Kinrara, co.
+Inverness [U.K., 1876] in 1989.4 He succeeded as the 10th Duke of Lennox [S., 1675] in 1989.1 He held the office of Lord-Lieutenant of West Sussex between 1990 and 1994.1

-Children of Charles Henry Gordon Lennox, 10th Duke of Richmond and Susan Monica Grenville-Grey
+Children of Charles Henry Gordon-Lennox, 10th Duke of Richmond and Susan Monica Grenville-Grey

 Citations

-2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message from <e-mail address> (Harrogate, North Yorkshire) to Darryl Roger Lundy, 8 February.
-Hereinafter cited as "re: Ernest Fawbert Collection".
+2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
+Hereinafter cited as "re: Ernest Fawbert Collection."

 Elizabeth Grace Hudson1